 Presented by EnergyCAP, Inc.

-The energy manager can use the Power Profiler developed by the U.S. Environmental Protection Agency (EPA) to determine power and grid region based on ZIP code and electric utility.
-Also compare the fuel mix and air emissions rates of the electricity in your region to the national average, and calculate the air emissions impacts of electricity use in your home or business.
+The energy manager can use the Power Profiler developed by the U.S. Environmental Protection Agency (EPA) to determine power and grid region based on ZIP code and electric utility, as well as compare and calculate emissions.

 Created by the EPA, this calculator may be useful to energy managers in communicating your greenhouse gas reduction strategy, reduction targets, or other initiatives aimed at reducing greenhouse gas emissions.

 This directory provides information on 390 building software tools for evaluating energy efficiency, renewable energy, and sustainability in buildings.